 Traditionally, the bride’s family covers the cost of travel and accommodations for guests.
 However, with the increasing popularity of destination weddings, this is not always possible or practical.
 In these cases, it is becoming more and more common for the couple to cover the costs of their guests’ travel and accommodations.
 This allows them to choose a location that is special to them and their guests, without worrying about the expense.

 Flights can be expensive, so it’s important to decide who is responsible for paying for them.
 Some couples opt to split the cost of flights between themselves and their guests, while others ask their guests to cover their own travel expenses.
 No matter what you decide, be sure to communicate your expectations clearly to your guests.

 By planning a destination wedding, you can create an unforgettable experience for yourself and your guests.
 Not only will they get to witness your big day, but they’ll also get to enjoy a vacation in a beautiful location.
 So relax and let everyone know that it’s all taken care of – you’re getting married!

-How much should guests pay for a destination wedding?
+How much do guests pay for destination weddings?

 Couples getting married away from home often face the question of how much to contribute towards guest travel and lodging expenses.
 Traditionally, it was considered proper etiquette for the bride’s family to pay for guests’ transportation and accommodations.
 However, with more couples paying for their own weddings, this is no longer always the case.